Best mechanical keyboards in 2025: the clacky boards I'd buy in a heartbeat

 ❌ You want funky colors: The white LED backlighting here is pretty good, but if you desire a rainbow effect or proper customisable RGB, this isn't the keeb for you.

 Wireless keyboards are expensive.
 That used to be true.
-Now though, you can find plenty of budget options, although for our money none beat this Keychron unit.
-Enter, the Keychron K2 (version 2), the best budget wireless keyboard by far.
+Now, though, you can find plenty of budget options, although for our money none beat this Keychron unit.
+Enter the Keychron K2 (version 2), the best budget wireless keyboard by far.

 You'll pay around $69 for one of these, which, given all the other hardware you're likely to have spent your cash on, really isn't a lot.
-Don't be fooled into thinking you're getting something cheap and nasty for the money though.
+Don't be fooled into thinking you're getting something cheap and nasty for the money, though.
 The Keychron K2 is that rarest of things: cheap and good.

 It's a sturdy little keeb, for a start.
 For this sort of money, you often end up with something that feels like it was made to a budget.
 But the K2 doesn't feel like a cheap object, thanks to a well-designed chassis and decent keycaps.

 Wireless connection-wise, you get both Bluetooth and RF connections, along with a Type-C connection for wired antics and charging.
-Speaking of charging actually, you'll get 80 hours of usage with the backlight enabled, and 240 hours with it off.
+Speaking of charging, you'll get 80 hours of usage with the backlight enabled, and 240 hours with it off.
 That's pretty good by most standards and saves some of the hassles you get with cheaper wireless boards and their often lesser battery lives.

-That backlight though, unfortunately only lights up in white.
+That backlight, though, unfortunately, only lights up in white.
 That'll suit some, while others will want some more RGB options, but to be honest it's tempting to treat it as an unlit board and get the maximum battery life out of it.

 Other downsides?
 Well, the switches aren't the greatest.
 They're not bad, necessarily, but they can feel a little scratchy, although perhaps that's us paying attention to switch feel more than most.
 Still, the K2 is also available in a hot-swappable configuration, so you could swap in your own.